Blacktown

 Blacktown hosts a young demographic, positioning it in the bottom quartile nationwide

-Blacktown's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Blacktown has a higher percentage of residents aged 25-34 (17.7%) but fewer residents aged 45-54 (11.4%).
-Between the 2021 Census and present, the proportion of residents aged 65-74 has increased from 6.8% to 7.5%, while the proportion of residents aged 25-34 has decreased from 18.3% to 17.7%.
-By 2041, population forecasts indicate significant demographic changes in Blacktown.
-The 45-54 age group is projected to grow by 26%, adding 1,667 residents to reach a total of 8,045.
-Residents aged 65 and above will contribute to 51% of the population growth, reflecting demographic aging trends.
-Conversely, population declines are projected for the 0-4 and 35-44 age groups.
+Blacktown's median age is 34 years, which is lower than Greater Sydney's average of 37 years, and considerably younger than Australia's median age of 38 years.
+Compared to Greater Sydney, Blacktown has a higher percentage of residents aged 25-34 (17.6%) but fewer residents aged 45-54 (11.4%).
+Between the 2021 Census and the present day, the population share of those aged 65-74 has increased from 6.8% to 7.5%.
+Conversely, the percentage of residents aged 25-34 has decreased from 18.3% to 17.6%.
+By 2041, demographic forecasts indicate significant changes in Blacktown's population.
+The 45-54 age group is projected to grow by 27%, adding 1,726 residents to reach a total of 8,104.
+However, populations aged 0-4 and 35-44 are forecasted to decline.

 Frequently Asked Questions - Age